How to find out server disk space usage

 Filesystem Inodes IUsed IFree IUse% Mounted on

-Alternatively, you can also use the “du” command to view inode usage:
+Alternatively, you can use the du command to analyze inode usage:

 985843 /